-At this multicultural gallery, find everything from oils and ceramics to stained glass and metalwork—all made by local artists who immigrated here from countries around the globe.
+At this multicultural gallery, find everything from oils, to ceramics, telavera, Native American jewelry, stained glass, and metalwork—all made by local artists.

 This tall, narrow space downtown next to The Grill offers the perfect place for local artists to exhibit their work–from performance and installation art to paintings, photography, ceramics, and more.

-Established more than 50 years ago, the gallery houses contemporary textiles, jewelry, fetishes, pottery, baskets, Navajo sculptures, and paintings from many tribes.
-Featuring Michael Roanhorse, Pat Pruitt, Navajo artist Emmi Whitehorse, and an array of emerging artists.
+Established more than 60 years ago, Tucson's oldest and largest contemporary American Indian art gallery showcases Navajo textiles, jewelry, fetishes, pottery, baskets, Hopi kachinas, and paintings from many tribes.
+Bahti Represents both well-established and emerging native artists.

 In addition to rotating exhibits, this museum on the U of A campus also contains a research center and archives.
 The center holds more individual works by 20th-century North American photographers—nearly 90,000 prints—than any other museum in the country.

 The whimsical beauty of the Southwest comes to life in Bubany's hand-painted ceramic designs.
-Find one-of-a-kind tableware featuring the vibrant colors and creatures of the desert at her gallery.
+Find one-of-a-kind tableware featuring the vibrant colors, creatures, and flowers of the desert at her gallery.

-Rotating exhibits of contemporary paintings, sculpture, and works on paper emphasizing abstraction and innovation.
+Rotating exhibits of contemporary paintings, sculptures, and works on paper emphasizing abstraction and innovation.

 Located in the historic Warehouse Arts District, this locally owned gallery and working studio showcases contemporary paintings, drawings, and sculpture, as well as monthly exhibitions of local artists and custom-made jewelry.

-Gallery specializes in 19th- and 20th-century American and European paintings, watercolors, and prints as well as broker and appraisal.
+Specializes in 19th- and 20th-century American and European paintings, watercolors, and prints, as well as brokering and appraisals.

-Touting "a little bit of everything," this eclectic gallery showcases unique gifts and work by local artists.
-Also find wall, neon, and Western art; jewelry; ongoing bead classes; and rotating exhibits.
+Touting "a little bit of everything," this eclectic gallery showcases unique gifts and works by local artists.
+Also find wall, neon, and Western art; jewelry; ongoing classes; vintage items; and rotating exhibits.